mikes802/Marketing-Analytics-Case-Study/Script Check.md

 On the other hand, there were areas where my code was longer, but I needed to do it that way because that's the way my brain thinks through the problem.
 Especially when doing the big anti-joins to get recommended movies, I needed to lay out my queries in a more straightforward, step-by-step path.
 I noticed that Danny's code did essentially the same thing, but it was more sophisticated, putting some snippets within CTEs to make the code shorter and neater, and most likely faster.
 I expect I will get better with this over time, once I get used to solving more problems that requires this kind of thinking.

+Another thing I quickly realized while checking this code was the need to keep accurate notes!
+Going through code, testing it, changing it, looking at the results, and comparing the results with those from other renditions of the code, all of this requires fastidious note-taking.
+I spent days on figuring out some of the problems I bring up here.
+Then life would happen and I would come back to it after a few more days or possibly a couple of weeks.
+Trying to get back into that mindset of problem-solving would have been extremely difficult if I hadn't taken very clear notes about what I had already tried and what I needed to work on.
+I think this was great practice to get into the habit of keeping organized notes for long projects.

 ### New Code
 Click below to see the new, improved SQL code.
 <details>